protocolbuffers/utf8_range/CONTRIBUTING.md

 # How to Contribute

 This repository is currently a read-only clone of internal Google code for use in open-source projects.
-If you'd like to contribute, please reach out to us to discuss your proposed changes.
+We don't currently have a mechanism to upstream changes, but if you'd like to contribute, please reach out to us to discuss your proposed changes.

 ## Contributor License Agreement